-Pregnancy
+Currently pregnant,

 Performance status ≥3 (21).

 Sample size and recruitment

 This study is being conducted as part of a PhD thesis.
-Twelve patients will be recruited over a 12 months period.
+Twelve patients will be recruited over a twelve months period.
 Previous feasibility work shows this recruitment rate is achievable.
 Patients will be identified at a weekly neuro-oncology multi-disciplinary team (MDT) meeting; with documentation within MDT case sheet deemed an appropriate referral.
 Patients will be approached for recruitment after surgery and histological diagnosis of GB.
-Recruitment will take place for 12 months from the date of opening.
+Recruitment will take place for twelve months from the date of opening.
 Patients referred for the KEATING trial will be offered a screening appointment.
 A screening log will be maintained for all patients referred to the trial and reasons for ineligibility will be noted.